 - Post Form All Fields (Dependencies: BuddyForms Professional)

 - WC Grouped Product (Dependencies: BuddyForms Professional, WooCommerce, BuddyForms WooElements)

 - WC Product All Fields (Dependencies: BuddyForms Professional, WooCommerce, BuddyForms WooElements)

 - WC Simple Auction (Dependencies: BuddyForms Professional, WooCommerce, BuddyForms WooElements,

 - BuddyForms Simple Auction, WC Simple Auctions)

 - WC Simple Product (Dependencies: BuddyForms Professional, WooCommerce, BuddyForms WooElements

 The best forms for UGC are either the post forms or the content forms.
-Depending on your needs you will need to pick a form type and name it and then adding all the relevant fields to it.
-Let’s say you want people to submit guest blog posts, some of the mandatory fields you may need are name, post title, post content, category and tags.
+Depending on your needs you will need to pick a form type and name it and then add all the relevant fields to it.
+Let’s say you want people to submit guest blog posts, some of the mandatory fields you may need are name, post title, post content, category, and tags.
 Use the drag-and-drop feature to add your fields.

 You can also create customized post forms that let you decide who should submit what type of content to your site.
 Once you’re happy with your form you can preview it and then save it.

 Now your users can submit their desired post content.